ethomson/adopt/README.md

 * Literal separators are bare double-dashes, `--` as a lone word, indicating that further words will be treated as arguments (even if they begin with a dash).
-* Arguments are options that are bare words, not prefixed with a single or double dash, for example `filename.txt`.
+* Arguments are bare words, not prefixed with a single or double dash, for example `filename.txt`.
 * Argument lists are the remainder of arguments, not prefixed with dashes.
 For example, an array: `file1.txt`, `file2.txt`, ...